! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 In New Jersey, marital assets and liabilities are divided in an equitable fashion.
 Equitable distribution does not mean that all property is simply divided 50-50.
 Rather, the judge will determine what is fair and equitable under the law.
 When determining the equitable distribution of marital property, the first step is to classify property as marital property or separate property.

 The next step is to determine the value of the marital property.
 When parties have substantial or unique assets, such as a family-owned or closely held company, multiple homes, stock holdings or other executive compensation, this step can be quite challenging and you may need to get an expert involved to value the property.
-Our attorneys will work with experts as necessary to establish the correct value of all marital assets to provide you with the information you need to reach a resolution.
+Your divorce attorney will work with experts as necessary to establish the correct value of all marital assets to provide you with the information you need to reach a resolution.

 We recognize that most of our clients are going through a difficult transition.
-At our firm, we strive to make the legal process as painless as possible.
+At our law firm, we strive to make the legal process as painless as possible.
 Our lawyers will empathetically and compassionately advise you regarding all of your legal options so we can reach a strategy that works best for you and your family.

 Our purpose and goal during our representation is not just to help you obtain a divorce, but also to arm you with the knowledge, protection and confidence to peacefully navigate the next chapter of your life with as little unnecessary conflict as possible.